Azure/azure-iot-sdks/c/doc/run_sample_on_desktop_linux.md

 These instructions assume that you have done the following:

-- [Prepare your development environment][devbox-setup]
+- [Prepare your development environment][setup-devbox-linux]

+## Before you begin
+Before you begin you will need to create and configure an IoT hub to connect to.
-- [Setup your IoT Hub][setup-iothub]
+  1. [Set up your IoT Hub][setup-iothub].
-- Configure your device in IoT Hub. <br/>See the section "Configure IoT Hub connection" in the document [How to use Device Explorer][device-explorer].

-**Note:** The Device Explorer utility only runs on Windows.
-You can run it on a different machine from your Linux desktop development environment.
+  1. With your IoT hub configured and running in Azure, follow the instructions in [Connecting your device to an IoT hub][provision-device].
+  1. Make note of the Connection String for your device from the previous step.

+  > Note: You can skip this step if you just want to build the sample application without running it.

 ## Build and run the sample